Wild and Free-Roaming Horses and Burros Act of 1971: History

 Ownership of free-roaming herds remained contentious, and ranchers continued to use airplanes to gather them.
 Horses were still subject to individual states' estray laws, and no law prevented the complete elimination of horse herds.
 Federal agencies also continued to try to eliminate horses from areas where they were perceived to be causing resource damage.
 Under BLM policy, ranchers could release a branded mare into a herd then later round up not only the mare, but the band the mare ran with, for slaughter or sale.
 In Nevada, state law permitted ranchers to round up any unbranded horses on their private land and slaughter or sell them.
-Concerned about these practices, and about continuing horse hunts in unprotected areas, International Society for the Protection of Mustangs and Burros of which Johnston was the first president, began working to pass federal legislation to protect feral horses throughout the U.S. She was joined by a number of prominent people, including country music singer Judy Lynn, Gunsmoke actress Amanda Blake, and New Hampshire Union Leader publisher and conservative William Loeb III, who continued to lobby for federal rather than state control over the disposition of free-roaming horses.
+Concerned about these practices, and about continuing horse hunts in unprotected areas, International Society for the Protection of Mustangs and Burros of which Johnston was the first president, began working to pass federal legislation to protect feral horses throughout the U.S. She was joined by a number of prominent people, including country music singer Judy Lynn, Gunsmoke actress Amanda Blake, and Manchester Union Leader publisher and conservative William Loeb III, who continued to lobby for federal rather than state control over the disposition of free-roaming horses.

 In 1962, public pressure lead to the establishment of the Nevada Wild Horse Range, and in 1968, the Pryor Mountains Wild Horse Range was established.
 In 1969, the National Mustang Association, headquartered in Utah, persuaded Senator Frank Moss to introduce a bill (S-2166) to protect the remaining mustangs of Spanish descent under the Endangered Species Act of 1966.
 However, since the bill also called for the removal from public lands of all non-Spanish horses, it came under heavy opposition.